Remi05/uial/README.md

 UIAL is licensed under an [MIT License](LICENSE.md).

-## Core Concepts

-For more information on the core concepts of UIAL, refer to the [Concepts wiki page](https://github.com/Remi05/uial/wiki/Concepts).

 ## Language Syntax

 For more information on the syntax of UIAL, refer to the [Syntax wiki page](https://github.com/Remi05/uial/wiki/Syntax).